CodingItWrong/codingitwrong.com/workshops/rnweb/exercise.md

 If you look in the app, the look has changed.
 This is Material Design 2.

 But now let's set that theme color.
 You can pick any vibrant color.
+The web site [Hex Color Picker](https://rgbacolorpicker.com/hex-color-picker) will let you choose one and give you the hex value for it.
 Here's what I chose:

 ```diff
  import {MD2DarkTheme, MD2LightTheme} from 'react-native-paper';